-Usually a soldering iron takes a couple of minutes to get adequately heated up to melt the solder,after which the heat generated is much above the requirement and is wasted.
+Usually a soldering iron takes a couple of minutes to get adequately heated up to melt the solder, after which the heat generated is much above the requirement and is wasted.
+The solder itself also produces toxic smoke which needs to be extracted with the likes of Integrated Air Systems extraction devices.
 Moreover, excessive heat decreases the life of the bit and the element, causing serious damage to the delicate ICs, capacitors and PCB tracks.

 A common solution to this problem is to use a diode in series with the mains and the load, so that the iron gets only half the AC cycle.
 But this process has one serious drawback, that it slows down the normal rate of heating.
 Thus, after switching on the power, one has to wait for a long time to start work.
 This can create a lot of annoyance especially when one is in a hurry.